Assistant Professor of History

-After fellowships at New York University and the University of Southern California, Victoria Cain came to Northeastern in 2013 as an Assistant Professor in the History Department.
-She teaches courses on American history, public history, and visual and material culture.
-Trained at Harvard and Columbia, she has published widely on the history of American museums, exhibitions, collecting, film, and photography.
+After fellowships at New York University and the University of Southern California, Victoria Cain came to Northeastern in 2013 as an assistant professor in the Department of History.
+She teaches courses in American history and public history.
+Trained at Harvard and Columbia, she has published widely on the history of visual culture, education, media, and museums.
 Her first book, Life on Display: Revolutionizing Museums of Science and Nature in the United States (University of Chicago Press, 2014), is a social and cultural history of exhibition in twentieth-century museums of science and nature, and was co-authored with Karen Rader.
-Her current research focuses on the rise and spread of media technologies in twentieth-century American schools.
+Her current book project, currently titled Schools and Screens, focuses on controversies over the rise and spread of screen media technologies in twentieth-century American schools.

 - Life on Display: Revolutionizing U.S. Museums of Science and Natural History, co-authored with Karen Rader.
 University of Chicago Press (2014).

 - Republication of “From natural history to science: Display and the transformation of American museums of science and nature,” co-authored with Karen Rader, chapter in Museum Studies: An Anthology of Contexts, 2nd edition, ed.
 Bettina Carbonell (New York: Wiley-Blackwell), 2012.

 - “Attraction, Attention, and Desire: Consumer Culture as Pedagogical Paradigm in Museums in the United States, 1900-1930,” Paedagogica Historica: International Journal of the History of Education, June 20, 2012, DOI: 10.1080/00309230.2012.667422.